 "We decided that Zoho was the tool to use because it met our usability requirements, and we could easily customize it to meet the unique needs of our operation," the team said.

-Ensuring Quality and Operational Growth
+Results Ensuring Quality and Operational Growth

 Zoho CRM's simple & user friendly UI paired with its customization capabilities helped Amazon to streamline their previously unstructured service provider network in India.
 With Zoho, they were easily able to oversee the entire service provider network with complete transparency.

 Anand Goyal, program leader for the service provider network, said, "The functions we've added have brought Zoho CRM beyond a simple contact management system to become more of a complete operational platform.
-We've integrated with Zoho Analytics, and we have even extended the platform to include multiple features like SMS, email, and alerts for sellers, so they know when a contact is to be expected, what the status of their job is, etc." Furthermore, he explained that they can now "easily mitigate and control transactions that fall below standard in the same fashion."
+We've integrated with Zoho Reports, and we have even extended the platform to include multiple features like SMS, email, and alerts for sellers, so they know when a contact is to be expected, what the status of their job is, etc." Furthermore, he explained that they can now "easily mitigate and control transactions that fall below standard in the same fashion."